 With such a packed schedule, Tuck Fest offers something for everyone, from hardcore outdoorspeople, to weekend warriors, to those who simply enjoy watching the action.
 Each Tuck Fest attendee has their own favorite events, but there are a few that are crowd favorites.

 One of Tuck Fest’s most compelling events is the Deep Water Solo Competition.
 Offering a $15,000 cash purse, and drawing some of the top climbers in the world, this competition is held on the world’s first permanent Deep Water Solo wall.
 Check out seeding and open gym on Friday afternoon starting at 2:00pm and finals on Saturday starting at 4:30pm.

 Tuck Fest would not be complete without its musical performances.
-This year features headlining acts Tyler Childers, The Milk Carton Kids, Fantastic Negrito, and J. Roddy Walston & The Business.
-Other acts include The Marcus King Band, Drew Holcomb and The Neighbors, Caamp, and more.
+Last year featured headlining acts Tyler Childers, The Milk Carton Kids, Fantastic Negrito, and J. Roddy Walston & The Business.
+Other acts included The Marcus King Band, Drew Holcomb and The Neighbors, Caamp, and more.